-Long before kale was a super food, and a real hit in foodie land, we Dutch in the Netherlands used to eat it plenty during the winter months.
-We’d use it to make ‘boerenkoolstamppot’ which is essentially mashed potatoes, mixed through lightly cooked (or sometimes raw) kale, best eaten with some mustard and smoked sausages (for those interested, there’s a recipe at the bottom, but it really is very simple)!
+Long before kale was a super food, and a real hit in foodie land, we Dutch used to eat it all the time during the winter months.
+We’d use it to make ‘boerenkoolstamppot’ which is mashed potatoes mixed with lightly cooked (or sometimes raw) kale, best eaten with some mustard and smoked sausage.

-Most Dutch tend to buy their kale leaves pre-cut since you need these huge volumes of leaves to make a decent amount of ‘stampppot’.
-Once you boil them done, even if it’s just for a few minutes, they will shrink and virtually disappear right before your eyes!
+Most Dutch tend to buy their kale leaves pre-cut since you need these huge volumes of leaves to make a decent amount of ‘stamppot’.
+Once you’ve boiled them, even if it’s just for a few minutes, they shrink considerably!

 The different parts of plants